Unauthorised Ardern book: Author opens up - 'I ended up liking her more but respecting her less'

 “How do we know those who we are closest to?
 How do we know ourselves?
 It’s awfully hard to answer those questions.”

-Fourteen years on, Cohen has completed his eighth book – an unauthorised biography of one of the most polarising political figures of our time.
+Fourteen years on, Cohen - an experienced journalist, writer and author - has completed his eighth book, an unauthorised biography of one of the most polarising political figures of our time.

 One, Dame Jacinda Kate Laurell Ardern.